donschia/FetchXmlDetailsList/README.md

 # FetchXml DetailsList
 ## Description
 This PCF Control generates a FluentUI DetailsList for subgrids loaded via a custom FetchXml query and column layout.
-The query can be as complex as needed with many linked entities.
 This extends what is possible and goes beyond the capabilities of the Model-Driven App subgrid.
 You need to include an ID Placeholder which is replaced with the current record id.

 ---
 [SCREENSHOT]

 You provide a columnLayout to define all column details.
 ## Features
 - Dynamic queries can be more complex than views allow.
-- Uses Placeholder to filter by record id.
+The query can be as complex as needed with many linked entities.
+You can even include links to entities that have been removed such as Contract.
 - Look and Feel is similar to out of the box Model Driven App read only subgrid.
 Supports sorting and resizing of columns.
 - Quick rendering.
 - Double clicking the row navigates to the base record.
 - Support navigating to linked entities.
 - Customization options for each column include date formatting, toggleable entity linking, absolute urls, relative urls, and so on.
 - Debug mode to see examine data returned from FetchXml query for building column layout.
+- Uses Placeholder to filter by a record id.
+This defaults to the current record.
+But this can be overridden with another lookup on the current form.

 ***
 ## Setup